 Let’s start at the beginning.

-Ladies, never make the mistake of thinking your man does not have feelings or thinking he doesn’t want to share them.
+Ladies, never make the mistake of thinking that your man does not have feelings, or thinking he doesn’t want to share them.
 Most of the time he was told to shut those in and present a brave face to the world.
 Ok, fair enough, but the potential backlash is great.

-Men are human, and just like all humans, they need to vent their emotions.
+Men are human too.
+Just like all humans they need to vent their emotions.
 But here’s the catch, men don’t express their feelings well through words; rather, they vent through actions.
 If he asks you how your car is running, it’s actually his way of saying he cares a lot about you because he cares about your safety.
-If you have on a new dress, he’ll probably say that it’s a nice colour and it suits you or his eyes just go wide and his voice goes soft.
+If you have on a new dress, he’ll probably say that it’s a nice color and it suits you or his eyes just go wide and his voice goes soft.